jiniya98/SwiftRoute-Logistics-Dashboard/README.md

 # SwiftRoute-Logistics-Dashboard
-SwiftRoute Logistics Dashboard
-📦 SwiftRoute – Logistics Analytics & Dashboard

-A Business Intelligence project built using Power BI to analyze and optimize logistics operations including Orders, Delivery Performance, Hubs, Drivers, and Vehicles.
 📌 Project Objective

 The objective of this project is to design an interactive Power BI dashboard that enables stakeholders to:

-Monitor operational efficiency
+* Monitor operational efficiency

-Track delivery performance
+* Track delivery performance

-Identify bottlenecks in hubs and drivers
+* Identify bottlenecks in hubs and drivers

-Analyze vehicle reliability
+* Analyze vehicle reliability

-Improve customer satisfaction using data-driven insights
+* Improve customer satisfaction using data-driven insights

 This dashboard supports strategic decision-making in logistics management.